 The printed circuit board assembly (PCBA) process typically consists of the following steps.

-After the components have been soldered onto the PCB, a series of inspection and test processes are performed on the printed circuit board assembly.
-The PCBA that is being tested is commonly referred to as the device under test or DUT.
-This typically includes the following steps.
+After soldering the components onto the PCB, perform a series of inspection and test processes on the printed circuit board assembly.
+This board is commonly referred to as the device under test or DUT.
+We'll briefly outline each of these steps below.

 Automated Optical Inspection

-Automated Optical Inspection uses a camera to take images of the circuit board and then use computer vision to verify that all components are populated and that the solder joints look good.
+Automated Optical Inspection stations use a camera to take images of the circuit board and then use computer vision to verify that all components are populated and that the solder joints look good.

-Images are taken using various light sources and can also use cameras at various angles.
-Common issues that AOI identify include missing components or tombstoned resistors.
+Images are taken using various light sources and can also use cameras at multiple angles.
+AOI identifies issues like missing components or tombstoned resistors.

 Automated X-Ray Inspection

-Automated X-Ray Inspection is very similar to AOI, however instead of processing optical images, it uses computer vision with X-Ray images.
-This allows for the test to validate all of the solder connections on the board, including solder joints that are hidden underneath a component.
-This is useful for validating that ball grid array (BGA) components have been correctly assembled.
+Automated X-Ray Inspection (AOX) is similar to AOI.
+However, instead of processing optical images, it uses computer vision on X-Ray images.
+The test can validate all of the solder connections on the board by analyzing X-Ray images, including solder joints hidden underneath a component.
+AOX test stations are perfect for validating that ball grid array (BGA) components are correctly attached to each PCB product.

 Flying Probe and In-Circuit Testing

-Both flying probe and in-circuit testing (ICT) use the same methodology for testing a DUT.
-These test methods use test probes to measure the resistance, capacitance, and other basic qualities between test points on the DUT.
+Both Flying Probe and In-Circuit Testing (ICT) use the same methodology for testing a DUT.
+These test methods use pogo pins to measure the resistance, capacitance, and other primary qualities between test points on the product.

-A Flying Probe tester uses robotic test probes to quickly iterate through each test point and take measurements between it and every other test point, this process can take up to 30 seconds.
+A Flying Probe tester uses robotic test probes to quickly contact each test point and take measurements between it and every other test point.
+This process can take up to 30 seconds.

-The bed-of-nails fixture that is used in an ICT system has to be custom designed for each DUT, and this added cost and development time make them common for only mass-produced PCBA’s.
-These fixtures perform the same tests that a flying probe system performs but in a fraction of the time.
+The Bed-of-Nails mechanical fixture in an ICT test system has to be custom designed for each DUT.
+This added cost and development time typically means that they're only cost-effective for mass-produced PCBA's.
+These fixtures get the same test results that a flying probe system performs but in a fraction of the time.

-In the next part of this series, we will cover Functional Test Systems, what components are needed to make a turn-key system, and FixturFab’s approach to designing them.
+In the next part of this series, we cover what components are needed to build a turnkey Functional Test System and FixturFab's approach.